jupyter-book/mystmd/packages/myst-transforms/docs/overview.md

 Blocks
 : Ensure that all blocks in a document are not nested.

+Blockquotes
+: Change attributed blockquotes, those that include a single list item to a figure of `kind` quote, and add the attribution as a figure caption.

 Caption
 : Ensure that figure captions are in paragraphs